renato-nmoraes/kubernetes-cluster/README.md

 ```

 #### Configuring Kubernetes API Server Credentials
-This credentials allows Jenkins to comunicate with the Kubernetes cluster and deploy artifacts.
+This credential allows Jenkins to communicate with the Kubernetes cluster and deploy artifacts.

 The `jenkins-setup.sh` script prints the same credentials in two versions: `base 64 encoded` and `decoded`.
 Only the decoded will be used.
 > The encoded version of the credentials is only necessary to manually decode it in case of problems with the decoded version.

-To apply the K8s Api Server credentials to Jenkins, follow the steps:
+To apply the K8s API Server credentials to Jenkins, follow the steps:

 1. Log in to Jenkins
 2. Go to *Manage Jenkins > Manage Credentials > Credentials > Jenkins > Global credentials (unrestricted)* and edit ***k8sCredentials***.
 The URL should look like this: ``http://<MINIKUBE URL>:30001/credentials/store/system/domain/_/credential/k8sCredentials/update``